Licensed Skydiver Info

 - Tandems (Tandems with videographers first, then tandems without.
 These are then sorted by exit weight and canopy size from least to greatest.)

 - Tracking suit jumpers

-Only one single group of either trackers, angle flyers, or wingsuiters is permitted per load.
+Only one single group of either trackers, angle flyers, or wing-suiters is permitted per load.
 This single group must fly a pattern with the first leg perpendicular to jump run.
-The leader of this group must be an experienced jumper who is familiar with the dropzone and the airspace.
+The leader of this group must be an experienced jumper who is familiar with the DZ and the airspace.
 This leader must fly with belly facing to earth.
 If the lead flyer will be back-flying, another experienced jumper must pair with the leader and fly belly to earth over the leader to help maintain directional control.

+If the ground speed is not able to be obtained, please use the following general rule of thumb.
 With reported upper winds of 0-10 knots, please allow between 5-7 seconds between exits (take into account the time it takes to climb out of the aircraft).
 For winds of 20 knots or higher, please use the following formula: Take the upper headwind speed and divide it by half (round up for odd numbers), this will give you the recommended amount of time between exits!

 Upper headwind speed: